darylperalta/ee298-proj/README.md

 Based on my experiments the resnet50 architecture gives the highest submission score.

 I used the resnet50 as the base model for my architecture and continued training the network up to 200 epochs.
 I also removed the validation and used the entire dataset for training.
 The best result I was able to get is shown in the image below.
+The submission file is included in this repo as resnet50_complete_data_198e.csv

 <p align="center"><img src="img/score_resnet200e.png" width="70%" /><br><br></p>